krishang118/ACDTM-Model/README.md

 7. Campaign Simulation
 8. Feedback Analysis & Performance Visualization

-📊 **Visualizations**
+**Visualizations**

 - Centrality Distributions
 - Top 10 Ranked Influencers by CTR / Conversion / CLV
 - Predicted vs Actual Histograms
 - Scatter Comparisons
-- Network Flow Diagram (ACDTM Pipeline)

-📁 **Files in This Repo**
+**Files**

-- `ACDTM.ipynb`: Main notebook containing full pipeline from preprocessing to export
+- `ACDTM.ipynb`: Main notebook containing the full pipeline from preprocessing to export
 - `top_100_influencers.csv`: Top influencers ranked by predicted CTR
 - `top_100_conversion.csv`: Ranked by Conversion Rate
 - `top_100_clv.csv`: Ranked by Customer Lifetime Value
 - `performance_comparison.csv`: Actual vs predicted metrics for all influencers
 - `simulated_underperforming_influencers.csv`: Users with consistent underperformance

-📚 **Data Sources**
+**Data Sources**

-This project uses cleaned and transformed datasets derived from multiple publicly available social/information network datasets and marketing behavior datasets (e.g., from SNAP and Kaggle).
-The input CSV was constructed based on these sources and processed in alignment with our academic project guidelines.
+This project uses cleaned and transformed datasets derived from multiple publicly available social/information network datasets and marketing behavior datasets (from SNAP and Kaggle).
+The input CSV was constructed based on these sources and then processed in alignment with the academic project guidelines.

-📄 **Report & Paper**

-The full academic paper detailing the methodology, evaluation, and results is included in the repository (IEEE format ready).
-It includes key visualizations, model metrics, and code snippets.

-🧠 **Course Focus**

-This project is part of an academic submission under the Social and Information Network course, emphasizing the role of graph theory and network centrality in real-world marketing applications.

-🔧 **Requirements**
+**Requirements**

 - Python 3.10+
 - pandas